sendgrid/docs/content/docs/glossary/link-branding.md

   show: false
 ---

 Email link branding allows all of the click-tracked links and opens tracked images in your emails to be from your domain instead of from sendgrid.net.
 Spam filters and recipient servers look at the links within emails to determine whether the email looks trustworthy enough to deliver - they use the reputation of the root domain to determine whether the links can be trusted.
-Implementing link labeling helps in email deliverability because you are no longer relying on click tracking going through a domain that you do not control.
+Implementing link labeling helps in email deliverability because you are no longer relying on click track going through a domain that you do not control.

 <call-out>